Menu

 How Long Can You Go Without Thyroid Medication?

-The longer you go without taking your medication, the lower your thyroid hormone levels will drop, thyroid symptoms are likely become more intense and the higher your risk for severe effects, such as myxedema coma as mentioned above, become.
+The longer you go without taking your medication, the lower your thyroid hormone levels will drop, thyroid symptoms are likely to become more intense and the higher your risk for severe effects, such as myxoedema coma as mentioned above.

 The half-life of levothyroxine is 6-7 days, which means it takes about 4-5 weeks for your body to clear itself of levothyroxine completely.
 [1]